icopy-site/awesome/docs/awesome/Awesome-Unicode.md

 Character encoding standards define not only the identity of each character and its numeric value, or code point, but also how this value is represented in bits.

-The Unicode Standard defines three encoding forms that allow the same data to be transmitted in a byte, word or double word oriented format (https://github.com/jagracey/Awesome-Unicode/blob/master/i.e. in 8, 16 or 32-bits per code unit).
+The Unicode Standard defines three encoding forms that allow the same data to be transmitted in a byte, word or double word oriented format (i.e. in 8, 16 or 32-bits per code unit).
 All three encoding forms encode the same common character repertoire and can be efficiently transformed into one another without loss of data.
 The Unicode Consortium fully endorses the use of any of these encoding forms as a conformant way of implementing the Unicode Standard.

 UTF-8 is popular for HTML and similar protocols.
 UTF-8 is a way of transforming all Unicode characters into a variable length encoding of bytes.
 It has the advantages that the Unicode characters corresponding to the familiar ASCII set have the same byte values as ASCII, and that Unicode characters transformed into UTF-8 can be used with much existing software without extensive software rewrites.